I am continuing to teach my regular classes online so my Online Training page is the one that is updated most often…

 Tuesday Drop-In ~ 7.30 pm – 8.30 pm ~ £10

-Regular sessions begin Tuesday 10th January – I hope to gather a committed group of regular attendees, as this will enable us to really advance our physical and mental capabilities beyond the natural limitations of a more general beginners-appropriate class.
+Just as with the Wednesday afternoon class I hope to gather a committed group of regular attendees, as this will enable us to really advance our physical and mental capabilities beyond the natural limitations of a more general beginners-appropriate class.

-The Tuesday evening class will be particularly suitable for dancers, martial artists, anyone wanting to improve a physical skill, such as running, climbing, riding, swimming etc, and anyone recovering from injury who is ready to return to more strenuous activities.
+This class will be particularly suitable for dancers, martial artists, anyone wanting to improve a physical skill, such as running, climbing, riding, swimming etc, and anyone recovering from injury who is ready to return to more strenuous activities.

 The Wednesday afternoon [4pm-5.15pm] class is ongoing, and highly suitable for all-comers, but with a particular emphasis on subtle, internal sensory-motor work, so ideal for anyone dealing with movement limitations, ongoing injuries, and neurological conditions such as chronic fatigue, and Multiple Sclerosis.